-- d.
-Apprentices shall be required to always maintain an average overall GPA of 2.0 (70%).
-Failure to do so will result in disciplinary action up to and including cancellation of the Apprenticeship Agreement. - e.
-Apprentices that receive an unsatisfactory report by the employer on their performance review may be called before the Committee and face disciplinary action up to and including cancellation of the Apprenticeship Agreement. - f.
-The Committee will not tolerate harassment defined as follows: unwelcome or unsolicited verbal, physical or sexual conduct which creates an intimidating, offensive, or hostile environment.
-The Committee will promptly investigate and act upon all charges of harassment maintaining confidentiality of the report and person(s) involved.
+- e.
+Apprentices shall be required to maintain a GPA of 2.0 (70%) at all times.
+Failure to do so will result in due notice to be sent to appear before the RSEATC for possible disciplinary action up to and including suspension or cancellation of the apprenticeship agreement. - f.
+Apprentices that receive an unsatisfactory Apprentice Evaluation will be sent due notice to appear before the RSEATC for possible disciplinary action up to and including suspension or cancellation of the apprenticeship agreement. - g.
+Harassment defined as follows will not be tolerated: unwelcome or unsolicited verbal, physical, or sexual conduct which creates an intimidating, offensive, or hostile environment.
+The RSEATC will swiftly investigate and act upon all complaints of harassment while maintaining confidentiality of the report and person(s) involved. - h.
+Failure to report OJT/RSI hours and Apprentice Evaluations timely, will result in due notice to be sent to appear before the RSEATC for possible disciplinary action up to and including suspension or cancellation of the apprenticeship agreement.